thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ## 7. Destroy the environment on IBM Cloud

-### Step 1 (inside the container): Destory create resources
+### Step 1 (inside the container): Destory the created IBM Cloud resources

+All these tasks are automated in the helper bash script I wrote.

-> Note: Ensure you didn't delete created files before.
+> Note: Ensure you didn't delete created `Terraform` files before.

 ```sh
 sh helper-tools-execute-destroy-and-delete-backup.sh
 ```
+* The script [helper-tools-execute-destroy-and-delete-backup.sh](https://github.com/thomassuedbroecker/iascable-vpc-openshift-argocd/blob/main/example/helper-tools-execute-destroy-and-delete-backup.sh) does following:

+  1. Navigate to workspace
+  2. Execute destroy.sh
+  3. Navigate to the mapped volume
+  4. Copy the current state to the mapped volume

 * Output:

-It also deleted the created private GitHub project.
+>Note: It also deleted the automated created private GitHub project.

 ```sh
 Destroy complete!
 Resources: 91 destroyed.